 - And Sauron, who forged another trinket that didn't get mentioned in The Silmarillion so much but did come up maaaybe once or twice in The Lord of the Rings.

 - Not to mention Aulë, who crafted the Dwarves.
+He is a Valar and his name means "The Smith".
+He even forged the chain that held Melkor.

 - Perrin Aybara in The Wheel of Time.
 While his blacksmithing skills are portrayed as being good, solid craftsman work throughout the series, in Towers at Midnight he has a scene where he effectively smiths a Mjölnir clone.